rvanvenetie/stbem/README.md

 # An adaptive space-time boundary element method for the heat equation
+This repository contains the implementation that was used to generate the numerics in arXiv:2108.03055.

 This project provides an implementation of an adaptive space-time boundary element for the heat equation.
 The implementation is done in Python3 and uses multithreading.